 Prepare the Speculaass

 - Place the self-rising flour, gingerbread spices, brown sugar, baking powder, and salt in the bowl of a food processor with a blade.
 Pulse 3 times to mix everything together.
-(If you don't have a food processor, see the tips for an alternative method).1 ½ cup self-rising flour, 1 tablespoon speculaas spices, ½ + ⅓ cups brown sugar, ½ teaspoon baking powder, ½ teaspoon salt
+(If you don't have a food processor, see the tips for an alternative method).1 ½ cup self-rising flour, 1 tablespoon speculaas spice mix, ½ + ⅓ cups dark brown sugar, ½ teaspoon baking powder, ½ teaspoon salt

 - Add the cubes of butter and pulse until you get pea-sized granules.1 stick Butter